 Winthrop's academic programs are measured by national standards of quality.
 Each academic program that can be nationally accredited through a professional specialized organization has earned that distinction.
 The documents of accreditation reside in the Office of Academic Affairs.
+Winthrop University is affiliated with the following specialized organizations:
-The following is a listing of the specialized organizations that Winthrop University is affiliated with: Accrediting Council on Education in Journalism and

-Mass Communication (ACEJMC) American Chemical Society Association to Advance Collegiate Schools of Business (AACSB International) Certified Financial Planner Board (CFS)

-Commission on Accreditation for Dietetics Education (CADE)

-Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-Computing Accreditation Commission of the Accreditation Board for Engineering and

-Technology, Inc. (CAC/ABET)

-Council for Accreditation of Counseling and Related Educational Programs (CACREP) Council for Interior Design Accreditation (CID)

-Council on Social Work Education (CSWE)

-National Association of the Education of Young Children (NAEYC)

-National Association of School Psychologists (NASP)

-National Association of Schools of Art and Design (NASAD)

-National Association of Schools of Dance (NASD) National Association of Schools of Music (NASM) National Association of Schools of Theatre (NAST) National Council for the Accreditation of Teacher Education (NCATE)

-Sport Management Program Review Council (SMPRC)
+Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) American Chemical Society Association to Advance Collegiate Schools of Business (AACSB International) Certified Financial Planner Board (CFS) Commission on Accreditation for Dietetics Education (CADE) Commission on Accreditation of Allied Health Education Programs (CAAHEP) Computing Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (CAC/ABET) Council for Accreditation of Counseling and Related Educational Programs (CACREP) Council for Interior Design Accreditation (CID) Council on Social Work Education (CSWE) National Association of the Education of Young Children (NAEYC) National Association of School Psychologists (NASP) National Association of Schools of Art and Design (NASAD) National Association of Schools of Dance (NASD) National Association of Schools of Music (NASM) National Association of Schools of Theatre (NAST) National Council for the Accreditation of Teacher Education (NCATE) Sport Management Program Review Council (SMPRC)